Ami-Solution/Tutorial-ReactJS-Heroku-Socket.io-Chat-App/README.md

-##ReactJS and Socket.io Chat App Tutorial
+##ReactJS Heroku and Socket.io Chat App Tutorial

 This is the code from a tutorial done on youtube [here](https://www.youtube.com/playlist?list=PLfUtdEcvGHFHdOYFXj4cY6ZIFkSp6MOuY).